The Castles of Northern Ireland (Co Down)

 Audley’s Castle Strangford Lough County Down

 Audley’s Castle is named after its original owner John Audley.
 He sold the tower house and surrounding lands to the Ward family in the mid 17th century.
 The three storey tower was built upon a hill with spectacular views overlooking the stunning Strangford Lough and it’s surrounding landscape.

 There are many small stone towers similar to Audley’s Castle in the island of Ireland.
 The tower is one of the most common of archaeological sites.
 This indicates these were not build for the higher aristocracy, but for lesser lords and gentry.
 Most of these small towers were built towards the 17th century.
-The tower was used as a filming location for the 1st and 2nd seasons of ‘The Games of Thrones’.
+The tower was used as a filming location for the 1st and 2nd seasons of ‘The Game of Thrones’.
 The building is a State Care Historic Monument in the townland of Castleward.

 Bright Castle County Down

 Bright Castle is located near Downpatrick in County Down.
 The three storey Tower was built in the late 15th century.
 Constructed out of stone rubble the walls are slightly battered throughout their height.
 There was an oversailing parapet with some rain water outlets at the base.